johnjones4/JohnJonesFour.com/src/posts/2021-10-12-raspberry-pi-rocket-telemetry-flight-success.md

 youtube: MQ5-HOInSxI
 ---

 I recently joined [NOVAAR, Northern Virginia Association of Rocketry](https://novaar.org/drupal7/) so that I could have consistent access to a launch site and so I could learn from the club's members to grow my own skill.
 (And potentially pursue high-powered certification.)
-At the club's launch on October 9 on the Great Meadow in the Plains, VA, it was a perfect fall day, and I was able to fly my custom telemetry rocket with much success.
+At the club's launch on October 9 on the Great Meadow in the Plains, VA, I was able to fly my custom telemetry rocket with much success.
 I detail that below along with information about what I've updated with the [telemetry project I call _White Vest_](https://github.com/johnjones4/white-vest).

 This is the third time I've taken my custom-designed, Raspberry Pi-based model rocket telemetry system out and it's the rocket's sixth flight overall.
 After mixed, but encouraging results from the first two sessions and a fair amount of refactoring and design refinement, this flight was a huge success.
 Flying on an Aerotech F44-8W motor, the rocket had an apogee of just over 1200 feet which is a new record for it!
 At this point, I feel the design of the entire setup is just about as optimal as it can be, save for the occasional tweaks that will cross my mind.